Here are some Frequently Asked Questions about Cardiff and Vale University Health Board’s Podiatry Wound Clinic.

 The development of foot ulcers in people with Diabetes is serious, especially if they become infected.
 Foot ulcers are linked to an increased chance of amputation.
 Diabetic foot ulcers require regular Podiatry treatment and the Podiatrist will agree a treatment plan with you.

 Yes, people who do not have Diabetes can still develop a foot ulcer.
-There are lots of reasons why a wound will not heal, including poor circulation.
+There are lots of reasons why a wound will not heal.

-If an area of your foot has a break in the skin that is not healing, feels hot, that throbs or is painful, has discharge (oozing) or smells, cover the area with a clean, dry dressing and contact Podiatry to arrange a referral and/or appointment at wound clinic.
+If an area of your foot has a break in the skin that is not healing, feels hot, that throbs or is painful, has discharge (oozing) or smells, cover the area with a clean, dry dressing and contact Podiatry on 02920 335135/4 to arrange a referral and/or appointment at wound clinic.

 We have wound clinics run by Podiatry across Cardiff and Vale hospital sites.
 Appointments usually last about 30 minutes.

 A Podiatrist with a special interest in wound care will assess and treat your foot wound.
 A treatment plan will be agreed with you, which will include footwear advice.

 Yes, you can bring someone along with you to the appointment.

 We can show you and your family how to change your dressing.

 Here is a video which shows how to change a simple dressing.